 The North Carolina Education Lottery Scholarship is designed to assist students who (1) qualify as bona fide residents of North Carolina for tuition purposes, (2) enroll in a minimum of six hours of credit in fall and spring semesters at a North Carolina Community College, and (3) have demonstrated financial need based on FAFSA results.
 North Carolina Education Lottery Scholarships do not have to be repaid; however, students may have to pay back part or all of the North Carolina Education Lottery Scholarship if they withdraw from school before finishing a semester.

-The Davidson County Community College Foundation, Inc., through the generosity of local industries, businesses, professional organizations, civic clubs, and individuals, provides scholarships.
+The Davidson-Davie Community College Foundation, Inc., through the generosity of local industries, businesses, professional organizations, civic clubs, and individuals, provides scholarships.
 The scholarship program consists of two types of awards: merit-based scholarships and need-based scholarships.
 While the majority of scholarships are need-based, additional criteria may further direct the awarding of many need-based and merit-based scholarships.
 Awards may provide tuition assistance and require the recipient to maintain a minimum GPA (grade point average).
 Scholarships are typically awarded for one academic year beginning with the fall semester, with preference given to second-year students.
 Students must complete the FAFSA (Free Application for Student Financial Aid) each year in order to be eligible for scholarships.
 The Financial Aid Office and the College’s website provide scholarship information, application forms (opens in new window) and deadlines.
 Institutional Scholarships do not have to be repaid.

 Disbursement of Aid